new333333/test2/ssf/samples/portlet/readme.txt

 		<instanceable>true</instanceable>
 	</portlet>

-5. Edit <icecore installation>/webapps/ssf/WEB-INF/liferay-display.xml and
+5. Edit <kablink installation>/webapps/ssf/WEB-INF/liferay-display.xml and
 add the following:

 	<portlet id="ss_sample" />

-6. (Optional) Edit <icecore installation>/webapps/ssf/WEB-INF/context/adapter-servlet.xml
+6. (Optional) Edit <kablink installation>/webapps/ssf/WEB-INF/context/adapter-servlet.xml
 and add the following line to the <list> element of the "adaptedPortlets" bean definition.
-This step is necessary ONLY IF the new portlet is to plug into the ICEcore's proprietary adapter environment.
+This step is necessary ONLY IF the new portlet is to plug into the Kablink's proprietary adapter environment.

 	<value>ss_sample</value>

-7. Edit <icecore installation>/webapps/ssf/WEB-INF/web.xml and add the following two sections in appropriate places in the file:
+7. Edit <kablink installation>/webapps/ssf/WEB-INF/web.xml and add the following two sections in appropriate places in the file:

 	<servlet>